cscorley/dissertation/chapters/4_dit/1_method.md

 \ref{fig:changeset-triage} illustrates the dual-document extraction approach.

-The document extraction process for the changesets remains the same as covered in Section \ref{flt-approach}.
+The document extraction process for the changesets remains the same as covered in Section \ref{sec:flt-approach}.
 The document extraction process for the developer corpus is straightforward.
 Following @Matter-etal_2009, each developer will have their own document consisting of each changeset they have committed to the source code repository.
 That is, a developer document